© Karin Rocholl

 Translations

-English (only Sun, get going!
+English (only part I: Sun, get going!
 Now!)
 Translator: Gitta Honegger